-2) Ask a lawyer to prepare a contract for any kind of transaction you are going to do and Demand to have it signed and witnessed by the local Puyaibaan or Gamnàm and at least two other witnesses.
+2) Ask a lawyer to prepare a contract for any transaction you are going to do and Demand to have it signed and witnessed by the local Puyaibaan or Gamnàm and at least two other witnesses.

 4) If you think to live with her, legally marry her.

-Let's go through all mentioned points.
+Let's go through all the mentioned points.

-1) in Thailand the proof of payment is of paramount importance.
+1) in Thailand, the proof of payment is of paramount importance.
 It would be even better if the money legally comes from your own Country.
 A contract without proper proof of payment will be in most of the cases useless

 How to protect your self and your Thai family ...

-As I have often underlined in these pages, in Thailand the tradition is in many cases as relevant as written laws, but the time when two hundred "rais" of land (one rai is 1600 meters) could pass from one owner to another with a simple scribble on a peace of paper definitely belong to history.
+As I have often underlined in these pages, in Thailand the tradition is in many cases as relevant as written laws, but the time when two hundred "rais" of land (one rai is 1600 meters) could pass from one owner to another with a simple scribble on a piece of paper definitely belong to history.

 Most of the Thais are not yet aware that the registration and cataloguing system of land in Thailand is undergoing a profound reformation and, as it is happening to many aspects of society, the government seems to have one single, clear idea in mind: the law must be respected.

-Obviously, the advice given in our last article to foreign nationals, is also valid for their partners: therefore remember to never pay anything in cash, but with a traceable bank transfer or to write a proper cheque, to sign a contract in front of at least two witnesses and to ask for a signed copy of their IDs.
+Obviously, the advice given in our last article to foreign nationals is also valid for their partners: therefore remember to never pay anything in cash, but with a traceable bank transfer or to write a proper cheque, to sign a contract in front of at least two witnesses and to ask for a signed copy of their IDs.

 see more info regarding Pre-Marriage (Pre-nuptial) agreements.